smoothsec/dev/afpacket/README.md

 <h3>Download</h3>

-The current version is 3.4.
+The current version of SmoothSec is 3.4.

+The current version of SmoothSec script is 3.4.1.

 [You can download at here](http://http://sourceforge.net/projects/smoothsec/files/SmoothSec-3.4/)

-Please select 64-bit to download as there is no Suricata IPS for 32-bit.
+Please update the scripts as mentioned at the bottom of this page.

 <h3>Configuration</h3>